raditya1117/HoneyBadger/python-errors/article.md

     y=x/10
 NameError: name 'x' is not defined
 ```
-The `NameError` exception occurs also if you use a variable first and define it later in the program.
+The `NameError` exception also occurs if you use a variable first and define it later in the program.
 For example, consider the following code:
 ```py
 print(greeting)
 greeting="Hi, you are at HoneyBadger"
 ```
 Here, we have referenced the variable `greeting` and later assigned it a value.
-However, the program still runs into the `NameError` exception.
+Hence, the program throws a `NameError` exception.

 ```py
 Traceback (most recent call last):